-Here are a couple of examples of Greenshoots grants in action:
+Here are some examples of Greenshoots grants in action:

-Before applying, you should read the application guidance, frequently asked questions, and scoring guide.
-This information will tell, you what the assessment panel is looking for.
+Before applying, please read the application guidance notes, frequently asked questions, and scoring guide.
+This information will tell you what the assessment panel is looking for.

 To apply to the Greenshoots small grants fund you need to complete a Greenshoots application form.
 You will find both a printable version of the form and continuation sheets, and a version which you can complete online below.

 Greenshoots applications are reviewed on a monthly basis by an assessment panel consisting of four Hanover residents and three members of staff.
 If you would like to be considered to be on the panel, please complete an Intouch Registration Form.

 So far this year we have received applications for a variety of events, activities or estate improvements designed to support the community, increase resident involvement and improve quality of life.
 Browse our case studies and be inspired by exciting ideas and initiatives brought to life across our estates by residents.